-- The revised Securities and Exchange Commission of Pakistan (SECP) Act to enhance the regulatory power of the SECP will be discussed with the IMF and will be considered by the CCI before being submitted to Parliament for enactment by April 2016. - The Futures Trading Bill is being finalized and will be placed before Parliament by end-December 2015. - A working group of the SBP-SECP joint task force continues to work on surveillance and assessment of banking groups and financial conglomerates for their effective monitoring and supervision.
-With support of IMF TA, we are developing a framework for consolidated supervision of banking groups. - To improve the recovery of NPLs without banking court intervention and enhance credit growth, amendments to the foreclosure clauses in the Financial Institutions (Recovery of Finances) Ordinance, 2001, has been placed in Parliament for enactment.
-Alongside, the draft Corporate Restructuring Companies (CRC) Act has been submitted to Parliament in April 2015.
+- The revised Securities and Exchange Commission of Pakistan (SECP) Act to enhance the regulatory power of the SECP will be discussed with the IMF and will be considered by the CCI before being submitted to Parliament for enactment by April 2016. - The Futures Trading Bill has been placed before Parliament for approval, expected by end-September 2016. - A working group of the SBP-SECP joint task force continues to work on surveillance and assessment of banking groups and financial conglomerates for their effective monitoring and supervision.
+With support of IMF TA, we are developing a framework for consolidated supervision of banking groups. - To improve the recovery of NPLs without banking court intervention and enhance credit growth, amendments to the foreclosure clauses in the Financial Institutions (Recovery of Finances) Ordinance, 2001, has been placed in Parliament for enactment, expected by June 2016.
+Alongside, the draft Corporate Restructuring Companies (CRC) Act has been submitted to Parliament in April 2015, with expected approval by March 2016.
 These legal reforms will be pivotal for facilitating timely resolution of NPLs and allowing banks to focus on their core areas of operation.
-The SECP has also prepared a concept note for developing the Corporate Rehabilitation Act, which has been shared with stakeholders. - The SBP continues to improve its contingency planning framework with support by IMF TA.
+The SECP has also prepared a concept note for developing the Corporate Rehabilitation Act, which has been shared with stakeholders. - The SBP continues to work on developing its contingency planning framework.
 Among other things, this work will encompass a review of the legal framework, identification of gaps, an assessment of the consolidated supervision framework and domestic systemically important banks (D-SIBs).
-The SBP had already conducted an initial assessment of identification of the D-SIBs and will work on developing the monitoring mechanism.
+The SBP had already conducted an initial assessment of identification of the D-SIBs and will work on developing the monitoring mechanism. - 28.
+We are gradually transitioning to Basel III capital and liquidity standards.
+We are phasing in the implementation of strengthened capital adequacy standards.
+The CAR requirement has increased to 10.25 percent by December 2015, with further gradual steps toward 12.5 percent by 2019.
+We are also working toward adopting Basel III liquidity rules by end-December 2016. - 29.
+Instituting a modern deposit insurance scheme will strengthen the stability and resilience of the banking system.
+Part of the contingency planning TA, the Deposit Protection Corporation (DPC) Act has been finalized in line with best international practices, was introduced in parliament in November 2015 and will be enacted by end-March 2016 (modified SB).
+In the meantime, the SBP has initiated a preparatory work to establish the corporate infrastructure of the DPC, supported by IMF TA.
+The DPC will become operational in June 2016.